rrenken/Vis_6260_Project2/README.md

 # Data Collection
 The data used for this project is hosted on a webpage along with other metadata associated with the data values.
 To load the data into our Processing program, we used a web scraping approach that allows us to store specific lines of data from the webpage directly into our program.
-Since the car names and attributes are separated by other text in the webpage HTML, we scrape each separately and store them as tables and merge them together.
+Since the car names and attributes are separated by other text in the webpage HTML, we scrape each group separately and store them as tables before merging them together.

 # Interaction